Frequently Asked Questions

 14. Does Court Care ever turn families away?

 A. Yes.
 Court Care is a licensed facility.
 It must maintain the required staff-to-children ratios at all times.
 Occasionally, Court Care meets the maximum capacity.
 In this instance, children will have to wait for space to open up.
-Court Care recommends you arrive ten minutes prior to your court appointment to ensure that there is space available for your children.
+Court Care recommends you arrive fifteen minutes prior to your court appointment to ensure that there is space available for your children.
 Also, Court Care is licensed to care for children ages 6 weeks to 14 years old.
 If your child or children are not in these age groups, Court Care cannot accept them.
 Please also see number 20, below, on children with significant medical needs.

 15. What do children do at Court Care?